iwaxx/debookee/docs/faq.rst

 NA & WM modules use Lua scripts & tshark and we worked with Wireshark core dev team during `SharkFest 2015 <https://sharkfest.wireshark.org/>`_ to integrate the whole stuff, while respecting their open source license.

 But wait.
-Don't throw away Debookee directly, if you want to see raw data of your mobiles or IoT things, maybe you'll be interested in :ref:`module_na_dbk_and_wireshark`.
+Don't throw away Debookee directly, if you want to see raw data of your mobiles or IoT things, maybe you'll be interested in :ref:`module_na_dbk_and_wireshark`, because Wireshark alone will show you your own traffic, it can't intercept traffic of other devices on your network like NA module.

 I've installed the certificate on iOS but iPhone/iPad traffic is still not decrypted?